bsccf/Uni-notes/Electrical and electronic systems/simplifieing simple circuits.md

 #### Method
 1) Identify the part of the circuit you are going to simplify
-2) Find it's resistance between the two terminals
+2) Find it's resistance between the two terminals by ignoring voltage sources and current sources
 3) Find the [[potential difference|voltage]] across it

 ### Example